Save both your headphones and your life with this simple guide to fix a short circuit.

 Now, let’s get fixing!

-First option on how to fix a short in headphones is the easy method.
+The first option on how to fix a short in headphones is the easy method.
 Believe it or not, you can actually fix a faulty wire with simply a good old electrical duct tape.
 Here’s how:

 - Hold, twist, and turn the broken part of your headphone wire until it reaches a certain position where you can hear sound through the earpiece properly again.
 Clamp it with your fingers.